 Difficulties in the Western credit markets have impacted on all companies entering into banking credit arrangements.
 However, the Company has entered into scoping discussions with banking lenders as to the availability of suitable finance in regard to underground mine development.
-Preliminary discussions have been very positive and the Company is working towards the objective of funding development principally from this source.
+Preliminary discussions continue.